 Whether you are a ‘foodie’ or just someone who likes to have the ingredients to give a salad a bit of sparkle, you’ll know that not all balsamic vinegar is made the same.
-Although it is a staple ingredient in many meals that can brighten up the taste with a bit of a tang, if might not be aged for the right amount of time, or falsely claim to be from the reputable regions.
+Although it is a staple ingredient in many meals that can brighten up the taste with a bit of a tang, it might not be aged for the right amount of time, or falsely claim to be from reputable regions.

 Although it originates from Italy, companies around the world are trying to emulate the unique taste although not many come close to the real thing.
 This is why we have identified the best balsamic vinegar in the world, to make sure you end up with a great tasting product that you want to use as much as you can.
 Some of them are from the famous regions, with a couple of surprises in there as well.

-Quick Summary of Balsamic Vinegars
+Quick Summary of Best Balsamic Vinegars

 QO Organic Thick Aged Balsamic Vinegar of Modena | 4% Acidity